TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 interface definition then have to be realized.
 The object :class:`LuxuryLiner` now is of the type
-:class:`Ship` but also of the type :class:`SatteliteTV`.
-It is also possible to implement not only one interface class but multiple, seperated by comma.
+:class:`Ship` but also of the type :class:`SatelliteTV`.
+It is also possible to implement not only one interface class but multiple, separated by comma.
 Of course interfaces can also be inherited by other interfaces.